Prashantkry/DBMS_Notes/README.md

 6. IN
 	1. Reduces OR conditions;
-	2. e.g., SELECT * FROM officers WHERE officer_name IN ('Lakshay', ‘Maharana Pratap', ‘Deepika’);
+		SELECT * FROM officers WHERE officer_name IN ('Lakshay', ‘Maharana Pratap', ‘Deepika’);
+		select * from Worker WHERE DEPARTMENT in ('TRA','Front-End Developer');

 7. AND/OR/NOT
 	1. AND: WHERE cond1 AND cond2
+		select * from Worker WHERE DEPARTMENT = 'TRA' and DEPARTMENT = 'Front-End Developer';
 	2. OR: WHERE cond1 OR cond2
+		select * from Worker WHERE DEPARTMENT = 'TRA' OR DEPARTMENT = 'Front-End Developer';
 	3. NOT: WHERE col_name NOT IN (1,2,3,4);
+		select * from Worker WHERE DEPARTMENT NOT IN ('TRA','Front-End Developer');

 8. IS NULL
-	1. e.g., SELECT * FROM customer WHERE prime_status is NULL;
+	SELECT * FROM customer WHERE prime_status is NULL;
+	select *from Worker where Joining_Date is Null;

 9. Pattern Searching / Wildcard (‘%’, ‘_’)
 	1. ‘%’, any number of character from 0 to n.
 Similar to ‘*’ asterisk in regex.